spotDL/spotify-downloader/.github/CONTRIBUTING.md

 #### pdoc3: generating documentation

-- We generate our documentation with [`pdoc3`](https://pdoc3.github.io/pdoc/)
+- We generate our documentation with [`portray`](https://timothycrosley.github.io/portray/)

   ```
-  pip install pdoc3
+  pip install portray
   ```

-  `pdoc3` requires that all development packages are installed
+  `portray` requires that all development packages are installed

   ```
   poetry install -E web